kylead10/number-guessing-game/README.md

 # React+Vite project:
-This is A number guessing game with hint to help you get the right number.
+This is a number guessing game with hint to help you get the right number.

 Check out here:
 https:  //number-guessing-game-delta.vercel.app/